 So getting in better shape is one of my goals for this year!

 But okay… I have to confess: I’ve been at it for no more than a week, and today I looked in the mirror frustrated, wondering why I still look and feel the same.

 Isn’t that terrible?
 I definitely know better than to think that health and fitness show up in full after a few days of mild exercise.

 But still, I found myself feeling discouraged already — feeling like I was staring up a really tall mountain, wondering if I’d ever make progress, if I’d ever reach the goal that I set for myself.

 And then I remembered a lesson I learned awhile back.
-I learned it when I was working on my course, Make The Most Of Your Single Life (which is opening back up in September!!
+I learned it when I was working on my course, Love Your Single Life (which is opening back up soon!!
 Click here to get on the waiting list!)

 Creating a course like this is a MASSIVE undertaking that takes years of planning, and prep, and research, and then solid months upon months upon months to write, and create, and film, and edit.

 I was in the midst of creating it when I had a similar thought.
 “I’m working and working, but am I making any progress?
 Am I ever going to make it to the top of this mountain?
 Am I ever going to get this done?”

 It felt entirely impossible from where I was sitting that day.
 I was totally discouraged.